sendilb191/simple_node/README.md

 3. Verify Node.js version: `node --version` (should be 18+)
 4. Check if the port is available (default: 3000)

+## 🔧 Development Notes

+### Database Architecture

+- The application is designed to work with PostgreSQL as the primary database
+- Includes automatic fallback to in-memory storage if PostgreSQL is unavailable
+- Database schema is auto-created on first run
+- Sample users are inserted automatically for testing

+### API Design

+- Follows RESTful conventions
+- Returns consistent JSON responses
+- Includes proper HTTP status codes
+- Comprehensive error handling and validation

+### Deployment Features

+- Zero-config deployment on major platforms
+- Environment variable support for all configurations
+- Health check endpoints for monitoring
+- Production-ready logging and error handling

 ## 🎉 What's Next?

 Potential enhancements you could add: